YanMaciel/notes-app-api/README.md

 Mainly we have two schemas (models) in the database that are relational: Users and Notes.
 In the Users schema there is a field that is a LIST of their own Notes, so it's from there that we take the data to show in the /notes endpoint of each user.

 To build the backend I chose to learn Kotlin because it is a versatile programming language, used to Server Side Development with Spring Boot and also Mobile Development (Android).
+Kotlin, Spring Boot and Maven was used because is a well known powerful combo used in many companies, so I took the time to learn it and use it at my Final Project always visualizing a potential interview, showcasing it in my portfolio.
+Although the app is a simple Notes App, I tried to use techs, design patterns and practices that are used in the industry.

+To build the frontend I took almost 1 month to further learn JavaScript and the React Framework enough so that I could render my pages with it.
+Again, why I chose React?
+Because it is in a hotspot right now in the industry, with many job opportunities requiring it.
+Basically I separated the pages in components: Home, Notes page, Login and Sign Up, also with a CreateArea in the Notes page and a component for the NOTES.
+It is a good practice using React to separate things as much as we can (maintaining order) to simplify and improve the development and maintenance of our application.
+The app has a simple frontend design because my focus was mainly in the backend.

+It was just amazing!
+CS50 gave me a solid foundation and the courage to learn new things and techonologies to apply in my Final Project!!!

+I will always be grateful for this amazing course and staff.

-# Usage
+## Usage
-It's a subscribing page that asks for the user's first and last name as well as their e-mail.

-If signing up is succesfully proceeded a "success" HTML page will be rendered.
-If it's not, then a "failure" HTML page will be rendered with a "Try again" button that returns to the signing up page.

-This is a toy app just for practice and I have not implemented a whole lot of security features.
+Make your notes and don't forget things!

+It's as simple as it gets:

+- You sign up (register)
+- Log in
+- Create your notes or delete the ones already created as you wish

-# What I learned
+## What I learned

+I Learned so many things doing this project!

-Mainly to work with Node.js and the Express.js Framework for the back-end development.
+Mainly to work with Kotlin, Spring Boot, React, JWT and GIT for version control.

-Further learning of: JavaScript, JSON, HTML, CSS, Bootstrap, MVC, Heroku, Unix commands, GIT and version control, as well as API authentication and usage.

-I also learned how to deploy an web app on Heroku via their CLI using GIT and version control.

-It was a great experience in which I was able to learn new technologies and reinforce previously learned concepts!
+It was a great experience in which I was able to learn new technologies and reinforce previously learned concepts from the amazing CS50 course!